Cetaphil Baby Wash And Shampoo With Organic Calendula Review

 - Formulated with calming organic calendula, it keeps your baby’s hair and skin smooth and moisturized

 - Has a good non-slip shape and cap that prevents spillage.

-- Some people prefer unscented products (because little babies generally smell yummy on their own).
+- Some may prefer their products be unscented (because little babies generally smell yummy on their own).

-My little Ashley and I both enjoy this wash and shampoo combo.
-I have even used it a few times when I ran out of my own shampoo.
+Two thumbs up.
+I have even used the shampoo myself after I had run out of my own shampoo.
 You can check out the other four Cetaphil Baby line products that all use organic calendula extract to moisturize, soothe and nourish babies sensitive skins without parabens, mineral oils or dyes: Baby Ultra Moisturizing Wash, Baby Diaper Cream, Baby Daily Lotion, and Baby Moisturizing Oil.
 They are all hypoallergenic and highly recommended by dermatologists.
 Cetaphil offers a product that takes care of your baby’s cleansing needs all while being gentle and soothing.